voussoir/reddit/Prawtimestamps/@hangman.md

 so these numbers should be considered lower than is correct.
 [click here](https://github.com/voussoir/reddit/raw/master/Prawtimestamps/%40gallowboob.db) to download the sqlite db.

-Submissions on record: 7269
+Submissions on record: 7716
-Submissions alive: 5401
+Submissions alive: 5482
-Submissions deleted: 1865
+Submissions deleted: 2231

-Selfposts: 53
+Selfposts: 54
-Linkposts: 7216
+Linkposts: 7662

-Average score: 835
+Average score: 809
-Average score of living: 1119
+Average score of living: 1134
-Average score of deleted: 11
+Average score of deleted: 10

 &nbsp;

 #reposts

-Submissions with the same link as another: 1005
+Submissions with the same link as another: 1157
 Submissions living with the same link as another living: 269
-Submissions deleted with the same link as another deleted: 471
+Submissions deleted with the same link as another deleted: 582
-Submissions deleted with the same link as another living: 265
+Submissions deleted with the same link as another living: 306

+&nbps;

+Only URLs with 3+ reposts are shown here.

 `+` : submission is alive